coderabbitai/coderabbit-docs/docs/guides/daily-standup-report.md

 ### **Step 3: Connect Slack**

 Click on the 'Connect' button to connect your Slack workspace.
-You will be redirected to Slack integration page.
+You will be redirected to the Slack integration page.
 Click on 'Allow' to allow CodeRabbit access to your Slack workspace so that it can post the report

 ![Slack Access](./images/slack-access.png)